adsric/docker-dev/README.md

-# Development with Docker
+# A local development tool powered with Docker

+This tool contains a web server with nginx, php7+ and MariaDB for docker compose.

-The repository contains a LEMP stack for docker compose, for Mac and documentation describing how to install and use [Docker](http://docker.com) as part of a local development work-flow.
+For macOS and documentation describing how to install and use [Docker](http://docker.com).
 It doesn't explain what Docker is and so for more information about that, read the Docker **[docs](https://docs.docker.com/)**.

 ## Install Docker